 Hello friends – Mikaela here with another instalment of The Camper’s Guide.
 Today’s post is targeted at the campers among us who get periods.
 Not the most glamorous topic, I’ll admit, but an important one nonetheless.
-In this post, I’ll go over three different options you have for managing your period while you’re camping, a strategy for dealing with the used products, and tips to keep you feeling clean and fresh.
+In this post, I’ll go over three different options you have for managing your period while camping, strategies for dealing with the used products, and tips to keep you feeling clean and fresh.
 All together, these suggestions will make camping on your period not only tolerable, but even enjoyable!
 So let’s get into it….

-Option 1: Traditional Pads and Tampons
+Disposable Products: Traditional Pads and Tampons

 Your first option for dealing with your period while camping is fairly straightforward.
 Use tampons and pads as you would at home.
 Pack more than you think you’ll need.